Oddbins

-Oddbins is an off-licence retail chain in the United Kingdom, established in 1963 by Ahmed Pochee.

-The chain currently operates 46 branches with 30 in London, 9 in Scotland and across the rest of the UK, under the leadership of managing director Ayo Akintola.
-It also operates a trade arm, Oddbins Wholesale, which supplies restaurants, pubs, bars and other businesses throughout the UK.
+Oddbins was an off-licence retail chain in the United Kingdom, established in 1963 by Ahmed Pochee.
+The chain operated 46 branches with 30 in London, nine in Scotland and across the rest of the UK, under the leadership of managing director Ayo Akintola.
+It also operated a trade arm, Oddbins Wholesale, which supplies restaurants, pubs, bars and other businesses throughout the UK.